IsmailsGit/AWS-Module/Notes.md

 AWS Mangement Console - This is the web interface you're familiar with, great for spinning up instances, creating s3 buckets and confinguring resources manually on the console(also known as click ops).
 Its protected by a password and MFA
 AWS Command Line Interface(CLI) - You can automate tasks on the CLI, good for scripting and mangaging resources from your terminal, it's protected by access keys.
 AWS Software Developer Kit(SDK) - Good for writing code, if you're a software dev this is how you interact with aws.
 This is protected by access keys
+Language-specific APIs(kind of like a prebuilt set of libraries that makes it easier to work with aws whether its python, javascript)
+SDK enables you to access and manage aws services directly within your application

 Access keys are generated through the AWS Console, Users manage their own access keys.
 Access keys are secret like a password, it shouldn't be shared.
 Access Key ID - Like a username
 Secret Access Key - Like a password
 Never share your access keys and it's best practice to rotate your keys which means to generate new ones.

+#### IAM Roles for Services